vinit992/System-Hardening-Script/README.md

    git clone https://github.com/vinit992/System-Hardening-Script.git

 2. Navigate to the Script Directory: cd System-Hardening-Script

+3. Provide the executable Permision to the Script: chmod +x Hardening.sh

-3. Execute the Script:
+4. Execute the Script:
   ./Hardening.sh

 The script may prompt you for specific configuration options or provide recommendations based on Lynis and Wazuh assessments.
 Follow the on-screen instructions to complete the hardening process.